-This Advanced Level 3 qualification is designed for learners aged 16 years or over who have already achieved GCSE grade 4 [C] in both English and maths and want to continue to study Performing Arts through applied learning to progress to Higher Education or professional vocational training.
+This Advanced Level 3 qualification is designed for?students aged 16 years or over who have already achieved GCSE grade 4 [C] in both English and Maths and want to continue to study Performing Arts through applied learning to progress to higher education or professional vocational training.

-The Advanced Performing Arts: Creative Dance Pathway has been specifically designed for students wishing to study a single creative subject plus work experience, tutorial and personal and professional development.
+The Advanced Performing Arts course has been specifically designed for students wishing to study a creative subject in addition to work experience, tutorials and personal and professional development.
 The course is comprised of three main subject areas; Dance, Acting and Singing.

-The Dance pathway will prepare you for the demands and exhilaration of showcasing live dance performance.
-You will focus on building a strong foundation in dance techniques and gaining a real insight into the realities of life as a dancer.
-You will also have the opportunity to develop choreography skills and immerse yourself in professional dance works in order to understand how they are structured.
-This qualification is suitable for learners;
+The Dance units will prepare you for the demands and exhilaration of showcasing live dance performance.
+You will focus on building a strong foundation in dance techniques and gaining an insight into the realities of life as a dancer.

-The qualification is not just about being able to perform on stage; it will provide learners with the skills, knowledge and understanding to progress into Higher Education or professional vocational training on a Performing Arts programme or specialist performance degree.
+The qualification is not just about being able to perform on stage.?It will provide students with the skills, knowledge and understanding to progress into higher education or professional vocational training on a Performing Arts programme or specialist performance degree.
 You will also develop transferable skills such as planning, communication and adaptability.

-Typically, you will have at least 4 GCSE’s A*- C, including English Language, maths and a Performing Arts based qualification, alternatively you may have a relevant Intermediate qualification at Merit or above, along with GCSE grade 4/grade C English Language and maths.
+Typically, you will have at least?five GCSEs graded A*- C (1 – 4) including English Language and Maths.
+Alternatively, you may have equivalent?intermediate qualifications at Merit grade or above, along with GCSE grade 4/C in English Language and Maths.

-Importantly a University application will probably require?five GCSEs graded C (4) or above,?including both English Language and maths at grade 4/grade C or above.
+Importantly a university application will probably require?five GCSEs graded C (4) or above,?including both English Language and Maths GCSE at grade 4/C or above.

 In addition to the entry requirements above, you will also need to attend a full-day audition, where your practical skills and potential will be assessed.

-Qualifications are graded using a Pass, Merit, Distinction, Distinction* (and Unclassified) structure.
+Qualifications are graded using a Pass, Merit, Distinction structure.

-The content of the pathways has been developed with universities, professional performing arts colleges, theatres and individual practitioners in the sector.
-Such collaboration ensures that this qualification will support progression to higher education or professional vocational training and will give students the specific skills they need to build a successful career in the performing arts.
+The content of the course has been developed with universities, professional performing arts colleges, theatres and individual practitioners in the sector.
+Such collaboration ensures that this qualification will support progression to universities and specialised accredited colleges/ institutes and will give students the specific skills they need to build a successful career in the performing arts.

 A keen dancer, Joshua Horsley perfected his performance skills both during and outside his Derby College course – taking to the stage regionally and nationally.